Organizing your projects

 Use consistent and informative directory structure

-Avoid spaces in directory and file names – it is uglier for humans but handy for computers.
+Avoid spaces in directory and file names – use

 .gitignore